morimekta/providence/src/site/markdown/models.md

 and contains a number of generated methods for accessing content and building new messages.
 All the objects are generated to be `immutable`, but with use of deeply nested containers that may be broken to some extent.
-The concept of `simple` messages was introduces to distinguish between structs that completely guarantee immutability, and those that don't.
+The concept of `simple` messages was introduced to distinguish between structs that completely guarantee immutability, and those that don't.

 ### Field Access